-At some point during your third week, you’re going to pass by some football players in front of the Nest selling tickets to Homecoming.
+At some point during your second week, you’re going to pass by some football players in front of the Nest selling tickets to Homecoming.

 Why?
-Because whether you’re a first-year student or are in your 4th or 5th year and have yet to go, Homecoming is awesome.
+Because whether you’re a first-year student or are in your fourth or fifth year and have yet to go, Homecoming is awesome.

 Why “Homecoming”?
 It’s not even the home-opener...

 It’s not called Homecoming because it’s welcoming the Thunderbirds football team home.
-It’s also not named after the most recent Spiderman movie—they stole that from us.
+It’s also not named after the Tom Holland Spiderman movie—they stole that from us.

 It’s actually called Homecoming because it’s welcoming alumni from UBC’s decades of history back home.
 In the stands, you’ll see Thunderbird fans and alumni who graduated 20, 30, 40 years ago…all back to cheer on our team.